-16.5.1 Metal shielding braid shall be made of tinned copper wire.
+16.5.1 Metal shielding braid shall be made of tinned copper wire or polymer-coated aluminium strip with drainage tinned copper wire.
 If plain copper wire is used, it shall be protected by suitable sheath.
 Non-shielding braids may be made of galvanized steel wires.
-The braid shall be uniform and its density shall be such that its mass is at least equal to 90 per cent of the mass of tube of equal diameter made of the same material and with a wall thickness equal to the braiding wire diameter.
+The braid shall be uniform and its density shall be such that its mass is at least equal to 90 % of the mass of tube of equal diameter made of the same material and with a wall thickness equal to the braiding wire diameter.

 16.5.2 Metal armour shall be made of annealed and galvanized steel wire or tape, wound helically, with a suitable pitch, over the cable sheath or an intermediate bedding over the sheath in such a way that a continuous cylindrical layer is formed to assure adequate protection and flexibility of the finished cable.
-On special demand, the armour may be made of nonmagnetic metals, using the techniques described above.
+On special demand, the armour may be made of non-magnetic metals, using the techniques described above.